 Judas H Priest, never heard of it and why should I have heard of it, and where and what in the hell is the Frigidus?

-OK about the river.
-The Frigidus is a river, the Latin name means "cold" as its English descendant "frigid" suggests.
+OK, The Frigidus is a river.
+The Latin name means "cold" as its English descendant "frigid" suggests.
 It is in northeastern Italy and Slovenia and is now called the Vipacco in Italian and the Vipava in Slovene, and of course I gotta tell ya it is called the Wipbach in modern German, or, as b and p get sort of interchangeable in German sometimes, the Wippach.

 So, 27 February 380 is the birthday of the "Catholic Church", as distinct from the catholic church.
-The then-new Imperial state church is still around, and still reflects the divisions between the Eastern and Western Roman Empire as Eastern Orthodoxy and Roman Catholicism.
-The Eastern version took hold earlier but it was a little more unsettled in the Western Empire.
-That's why, though both have the same birthday, 6 September 394 is a sort of Western birthday, since that is when resistance to it in the Western Empire was crushed by military power from the Eastern Empire, no co-incidence at all that this was at the hands of Theodosius, who would be the last Emperor both East and West.
+The Eastern version took hold earlier but it was a little more unsettled in the Western Empire, but, it took 14 years for resistance to this in the Western Empire to be crushed militarily.
+That's what happened 6 September 394, so, though both have the same birthday with the issue of Cuntos populos on 27 February 380, 6 September 394 is a sort of Western birthday, since that is when resistance to it in the Western Empire was crushed by military power from the Eastern Empire.
+And it's no co-incidence at all that this was at the hands of Theodosius, who would be the last Emperor both East and West.

 A Renowned Professor Get Caught Up In This.

 A Roman citizen, from what are now called Berbers, named Augustine is teaching in Carthage in 380, seven years away from being baptised by the state bishop, Ambrose, of the state church in the state's Western capital by then, Milan.
 Diocletian, the last emperor of an undivided Roman Empire, had made Milan, then called Mediolanum, the Western capitol in 293 and Nicomedia, now Izmit Turkey, the Eastern capitol in 286, and called his new provincial units diocese, after himself.
-Constantine moved the Eastern capitol to Byzantium, renamed it Constantinople, which is now Istanbul Turkey.
+Constantine moved the Eastern capitol to nearby Byzantium, renamed it Constantinople, which is now Istanbul Turkey.
+You get to name stuff after yourself when you're really powerful.

 The Roman Senate, still in Rome, was not shall we say comfortable with this new state religion in the two new capitols of the Empire, and lots of academic disputes and apologetics on both sides went back and forth, but no violence.
 During this unsettled time Augustine gets appointed to the most prestigious professorship in his world, at the Western capitol Milan in 384, and is all caught up in the swirling controversy between the old religion and classic philosophy and the new state church.

 And about concubines.
 Ain't what you think.
 A concubine in ancient Rome was simply a wife that Roman law forbade you to marry due to your or her social class.
 These marriages denied legality by Imperial law were rather common, and the church didn't come down on them since it wasn't the couple's fault they weren't legally married.
-Something to keep in mind when "the one" gets called concubine in the modern sense, their relationship gets passed off as merely lustful and the son as "illegitimate".
+Something to keep in mind when "the one" gets called concubine in the modern sense, their relationship gets passed off as merely lustful and their son whom they named Gift of God passed off as "illegitimate".

 Take, Read -- This Christian Bestseller!

 No wonder the dude was confused!
 His whole world is swirling in unsettled controversy and mom is running his life like a beauty pageant mom.
 And then, as he's all upset about his life, he has this really weird experience where he hears a kid's voice saying "Take, read" (the famous tolle, lege).
 Now what he was told to take and read you won't likely find in your local Christian bookstore, but was among the most widely read books, first in the Imperial Christian state church and then through the Middle Ages.
-It's a Life of St Anthony of the Desert, written by St Athanasius about 360 in Greek, but best known in a Latin translation made about ten or so years later.
+It's a Life of St Anthony of the Desert, written by St Athanasius about 360 in Greek, but best known in a Latin translation, Vita Antonii, made about ten or so years later by Evagrius, who was, or was not, depending on whose side you are, the true "bishop" of Antioch 388-392.

 Hoo-boy, old Tony.
 He was a wealthy Egyptian who became Christian at about age 34, so far so good, sold everything and took up with a local hermit.
 Tony in NO way was the "Founder of Monasticism", as religious hermits of various religions were common on the outskirts of cities; Philo the Jewish-Egyptian writer mentions them all, sharing the Platonic idea of having to get out of the world to get into an ideal.
 Pure Platonist Idealism.
 Sure glad Jesus didn't do that or let his Apostles do it either when they wanted to, but went back to Jerusalem where real life had things for them to do.